3PG/Dashboard/src/assets/docs/getting-started.md

 ---

 ## What is the 3PG Dashboard?
-The 3PG dashboard is used for customizing saved settings for your Discord server (with 3PG)
+The 3PG dashboard is used for customizing saved settings for your Discord server (with 3PG).

+## How was 3PG made?
+3PG is an extension of [2PG](https://2pg.xyz).